-Persons are entitled to this Benefit from the time they are employed.
+Persons are entitled to this Benefit from the time they are duly employed.
+The time of the incapacity shall begin the instant the accident occurred.
 Therefore, the contribution qualifying condition does not exist under the Employment Injury Benefit.

 The survivors of persons who die as a result of disease will be eligible to receive benefits.
-Unlike the other NIS benefits the insured person will be able to name a beneficiary.
+Unlike the other NIS benefits, the insured person will be able to name a beneficiary.
 Only in the event of a single insured man or widower who could register one single woman or a widow with whom he lives or a single woman (vice versa).
-Please note, however, that this must be registered and could be cancelled at any time by the wish of the insured person.
+Please note, however, that this must be registered.
+Registration of a named beneficiary excludes all other persons from being beneficiaries.
+Registration could be canceled at any time by the wish of the insured person.

 It is mandatory for employers to insure all employees, regardless of age, against employment injury.